annabelgibson1997/finance_calculator/README.md

 # finance_calculator
-A finance calculator that allows a user to access two different financial calculators
+This project presents a finance calculator that allows a user to access two different financial calculators:
+1. an investment calculator
+2. a home loan repayment calculator